-Table 39.
+Table 34.
 PacketCable Server Certificates

-PacketCable Server Certificates

-Subject Name Form

-C=<Country>

-O=<Company>

-OU=PacketCable

-OU=[<Local System Name>]

-OU=[&]

-CN=[<Server Identifier>]

-Or.

-CN=[<Element ID>][&<Element ID>]

-The CN will contain either a <Server Identifier> or one or more <Element ID>s.
-If the CN contains a <Server Identifier>, the value of <Server Identifier> MUST be the server's FQDN or its IP address, optionally followed by a colon (:) and an Element ID with no white space either before or after the colon.

-<Element ID> is the identifier that appears in billing event messages and it MUST be included in a certificate of every server that is capable of generating event messages.
+PacketCable Server Certificates Subject Name Form C=<Country> O=<Company> OU=PacketCable OU=[<Local System Name>] OU=[&] CN=[<Server Identifier>] Or.
+CN=[<Element ID>][&<Element ID>] The CN will contain either a <Server Identifier> or one or more <Element ID>s.
+If the CN contains a <Server Identifier>, the value of <Server Identifier> MUST be the server's FQDN or its IP address, optionally followed by a colon (:) and an Element ID with no white space either before or after the colon. < Element ID > is the identifier that appears in billing event messages and it MUST be included in a certificate of every server that is capable of generating event messages.
 This includes a CMS, CMTS and MGC.
 There MAY be multiple <Element ID> fields, each separated by the character "&".
-[6] defines the Element ID as an 5-octet right-justified, space-padded ASCII-encoded numerical string.
+[6] defines the Element ID as an 5-octet right-justified, space-padded ASCIIencoded numerical string.
 When converting the Element ID for use in a certificate, any spaces MUST be converted to ASCII zeroes (0x30).
 For example, a CMTS that has the Element ID " 311" will have a common name "00311".

-The value of MUST be one of the following:

-- For Border Proxy: bp

-- For Cable Modem Termination System: cmts

-- For Call Management Server: cms

-- For Media Gateway: mg

-- For Media Gateway Controller: mgc

-- For Media Player: mp

-- For Media Player Controller: mpc

-- For Provisioning Server: ps

-- For Record Keeping Server: rks

-- For Signaling Gateway: sg

-Components that contain combined elements (such as a CMS with an integrated MGC) MUST indicate this in the Subject Name by including all Sub-System Names, joined with the character "&", in the OU field.
+The value of MUST be one of the following: For Cable Modem Termination System: cmts For Call Management Server: cms For Media Gateway: mg For Media Gateway Controller: mgc For Provisioning Server: ps For Record Keeping Server: rks For Signaling Gateway: sg Components that contain combined elements (such as a CMS with an integrated MGC) MUST indicate this in the Subject Name by including all Sub-System Names, joined with the character "&", in the OU field.
 In the case of combined elements, a single Element ID or multiple Element IDs may be used.
-If multiple Element IDs are used, all Element IDs MUST be included in the CN , and the order of these Element IDs MUST correspond to the order of the Sub-System Name fields in the OU.
+If multiple Element IDs are used, all Element IDs MUST be included in the CN, and the order of these Element IDs MUST correspond to the order of the Sub-System Name fields in the OU.
 The following is an example OU and CN for a combined CMS and MGC.
 The CMS with Element ID " 311" and a MGC with Element ID " 312".

-OU=cms&mgc

-CN=00311&00312

-The following is an example OU and CN for a combined CMS and MGC.
+OU=cms&mgc CN=00311&00312 The following is an example OU and CN for a combined CMS and MGC.
 In this case, the CMS and MGC share a single Element ID of " 311".

-OU=cms&mgc

-CN=00311&00311

-Intended Usage These certificates are used to identify various servers in the PacketCable system.
-For example they may be used to sign phase 1 IKE exchanges or to authenticate a device in a PKINIT exchange Signed By Telephony Service Provider Certificate or Local System Certificate Validity Period Set by MSO policy Modulus Length 2048 Extensions keyUsage[c,o](digitalSignature, keyEncipherment) authorityKeyIdentifier[n,m](keyIdentifier= <subjectkeyidentifier ca="" cert="" from="" value="">) subjectAltName[n,o](dNSName=<dnsname> iPAddress=<ip address="" name="">) The keyUsage tag is optional.
+OU=cms&mgc CN=00311&00311 Intended Usage These certificates are used to identify various servers in the PacketCable system.
+For example they may be used to sign phase 1 IKE exchanges or to authenticate a device in a PKINIT exchange.

+Signed By Telephony Service Provider Certificate or Local System Certificate Validity Period Set by MSO policy Modulus Length 2048 Extensions keyUsage[c,o](digitalSignature, keyEncipherment) authorityKeyIdentifier[n,m](keyIdentifier= <subjectkeyidentifier ca="" cert="" from="" value="">) subjectAltName[n,m](dNSName=<dnsname> iPAddress=<ip address="" name="">) The keyUsage tag is optional.
 When it is used it MUST be marked as critical.
 The subjectAltName extension MUST be included for all servers that are capable of generating event messages.
 For all other servers, the subjectAltName extension MAY be included.
 If the subjectAltName extension is included, it MUST include the corresponding name value as specified in the CN field of the subject.</ip></dnsname></subjectkeyidentifier>